meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 1. wallets can serve a portfolio view with transaction history
 2. investors can use wallets to initiate direct peer-to-peer transfers and delivery-vs-payment (DVP) transfers
-3. apps can execute atomic DVP transfers as part settlement workflows
+3. apps can execute atomic DVP transfers as part of settlement workflows

 The APIs are designed with the needs of tokenized real world assets in mind.
 In particular, they ensure privacy for investor data and provide fine-grained control